Skip to content Skip to footer navigation

 "In our expert labs, we regularly test a selection of portable cots currently available on the Australian market," says CHOICE testing expert Kim Gilmour

-"We assess all models in our labs against the most current Australian safety standard for portable cots.
-But there are still many models failing to even meet the minimum mandatory requirements, such as mattress firmness."
+"We assess all models in our labs against the most current Australian safety standard for portable cots, and are seeing models that fail crucial safety tests, such as mattress firmness."

-"Several portable cots received performance scores as low as 20% simply because they had so many failures," says Kim.
+"One portable cot scored 0% for performance, and several others received performance scores as low as 20%, simply because they had so many failures," says Gilmour.

 baby_sitting_in_portable_cot_with_netting_sides